How tech is enabling a new breed of investors

 There’s also no shortage of financial resources and influencers out there for a new breed of investors who seek more relatable investment advice.
 Singapore alone has dozens of blogs related to various areas of investment.

 Many new investment platforms require low upfront capital

 Assets that traditionally require a high minimum investment amount are now digitalised, allowing for lower barriers to entry.
-It’s now possible to buy as little as 0.01 grams of gold (approximately USD 0.60) through apps like Everest Gold, which offers digital gold units that are 100% backed by physical gold.
+It’s now possible to buy as little as 0.01 grams of gold (approximately USD 0.60) through apps like Gold App, which offers digital gold units that are 100% backed by physical gold.
 While buying such a small amount of metal may seem physically impractical, it’s perfectly acceptable on a digital gold trading platform.

 Investors can now easily access alternative and digitalised assets